Skipper93653/SM3DW-BF-Randomizer/README.md

 ## Building

 To build this software, open [this project](https://github.com/Skipper93653/SM3DW-BF-Randomizer) in PyCharm using your own Python environment (virtual is recommended) after cloning the repository to a suitable directory and run `pip install -r requirements.txt` in the built-in terminal, and run `python -m nuitka main.py --standalone --include-data-files=ico.ico=ico.ico --windows-icon-from-ico=ico.ico` for Windows, `python -m nuitka main.py --standalone --include-data-files=ico.ico=ico.ico --macos-create-app-bundle --macos-app-icon=ico.ico` for macOS, and `python -m nuitka main.py --standalone --include-data-files=ico.ico=ico.ico` for Linux in the same terminal.
-The resulting output will be in a folder called `main.dist`
+The resulting output will be in a folder called `main.dist`.

 ## Support